 How to Plant Pink Hibiscus

 Seeds need to be started indoors.
-Time the sowing for between six and 12 weeks before the final spring frost.
+Time the sowing for six to 12 weeks before the final spring frost.
 Sow the seeds about a ½ inch into some seed compost.

-After four to five weeks, move the seedling into a bigger pot.
+After four to five weeks, move the seedlings into a bigger pot.
 Following the last spring frost, acclimatize the young hibiscus outdoors during the daytime for about a week.
 Then plant it.